blainehill2001/Keyboard_Configurations/README.md

 ## MacOS Mappings

+To start, map F17 to Sleep so that you have a key to shut off all screens.
+Go to System Settings, search for "keyboard shortcuts", go to App Shortcuts, add "Sleep" under Menu Title, and then tap F17 for it to register.
+Ensure you test it out.

 To map Caps Lock to Escape (alone) or Hyperkey ⌃⌥⇧⌘ in MacOS only for vim, download Karabiner Elements and use this [Complex Modification](https://ke-complex-modifications.pqrs.org/#caps_lock_to_hyper_or_esc_if_alone)

 so download [Charmstone](https://charmstone.app/) and set the hyperkey to your trigger.
 Up=Finder, Right=Spotify, Down=Chrome, Left=Cursor.